 Keeping active can control your blood sugar and blood pressure and improve your cardiovascular and kidney health.

 -Eat a healthy diet and maintain a healthy weight.

 Being above your healthy weight will increase the chances of many diseases, kidney disease included.
-The nutritional content of your diet should be low in sodium and protein and high in vegetables and fruits.
+The nutritional content of your diet should be low in sodium and high in vegetables and fruits.